-Most of the time, you’re trying to reach niches that are connected to you in some way.
+Oftentimes, you’re trying to reach niches that are connected to you in some way.
 I believe that building a fan base starts with knowing yourself because I like to think that as artists, you want to connect with others like you and vice versa.

 Step 2: Identify Your Niche